You have turned-in this assignment. You can review the lesson and see your previous answers.

 Pause the video while you do this.

-"Assemblage art can be constructed using a wide range of materials including books, vinyl records, canvas, and boxes."
-Mark-making can be applied within an assemblage to create layering.
+Perhaps you said something like this: assemblage art can be constructed using a wide range of materials, including books, vinyl records, canvas, and boxes.

-The marks interact with objects as well as with surfaces increasing the visual complexity.
+The marks interact with objects, as well as with surfaces, increasing the visual complexity.

 Mark-making using different lines, dots, patterns, and textures in an artwork can be a powerful way to express identity within an assemblage.